We Analyzed the Future Direction of Oriental Culture Holding LTD (OCG), Here is What We Found

 OCG’s Market Performance

-OCG stocks went up by 170.85% for the week, with a monthly jump of 114.04% and a quarterly performance of 87.38%.
-The volatility ratio for the week stands at 73.27% while the volatility levels for the past 30 days are set at 27.73% for Oriental Culture Holding LTD. The simple moving average for the period of the last 20 days is 131.17% for OCG stocks with a simple moving average of 123.72% for the last 200 days.
+OCG stocks went down by -18.99% for the week, with a monthly jump of 126.41% and a quarterly performance of 63.60%.
+The volatility ratio for the week stands at 34.80% while the volatility levels for the past 30 days are set at 33.61% for Oriental Culture Holding LTD. The simple moving average for the period of the last 20 days is 39.93% for OCG stocks with a simple moving average of 66.77% for the last 200 days.

-During the last 5 trading sessions, OCG rose by +170.85%, in comparison to the 20-day moving average, which settled at $5.26.
-In addition, Oriental Culture Holding LTD saw 133.27% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OCG fell by -18.99%, in comparison to the 20-day moving average, which settled at $6.89.
+In addition, Oriental Culture Holding LTD saw 88.98% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OCG